Custom Payment Gateways Development and Their Integration Opportunities

 Most of the payment regulations are chiefly aimed at creating a secure payment experience for customers.
 However, adding a custom payment gateway also creates additional risks for you as a business: additional exposure to customer payment fraud, malicious chargebacks, and unsolicited disputes.

 The most effective way to address these is to incorporate a machine learning-driven fraud detection system for all inbound and outbound transactions.
-Such systems have proved to have and can reduce investigation time by 70%.
+Such systems have proved to have 90% higher fraud detection accuracy rates and can reduce investigation time by 70%.
 The major advantage of ML is that such systems progressively learn about different types of transactions and common customer behaviors to detect fraud at the onset.